Scottish Public Pensions Agency

 The Scottish Public Pensions Agency (Peinnseanan Poblach na h-Alba) is an executive agency of the Scottish Government.
-It is responsible for the administration and regulation of government pension schemes in Scotland.
+It is responsible for the administration of government pension schemes in Scotland.
 This includes the pension schemes of NHS Scotland and for Scotland's teachers.

 The Agency is based in Tweedbank, in the Scottish Borders.

 History

 The Agency was formed as the Scottish Office Pension Agency on 1 April 1993.
 Following devolution, responsibility for the Agency transferred to the Scottish Executive, and it was renamed to its current title.

 In 2001, the Agency was relocated from Edinburgh to the Scottish Borders.

 Pension schemes

-The Agency administers and regulates the following schemes:
+The Agency administers the following schemes: